 Acrobatic art has its own peculiarity.
 The performance itself is very depictive; therefore the requirement for lighting is much stricter than Opera and drama.

 The theme music perfectly coincided with the performance, which made the atmosphere of the event even livelier.
 However, before the rehearsal, the performer gave the director a lot of trouble.

 Chinese acrobatic art is still what it was centuries ago in that it does not over emphasize the role of music.
 Performers pay more attention to action.
 Therefore it takes time for performers to adapt to the music.

-‘Moonlight Acrobatics’ took eight months to prepare, from planning and rehearsing to the performing the first show.
+‘Moonlight Acrobatics’ took eight months to prepare, from planning and rehearsing to the performing the first Show.
 That was much longer than other stage performances.

-A successful acrobatic show also requires appropriate clothing.
+A successful acrobatic Show also requires appropriate clothing.
 Costumes further enhance the beauty of the performance and increase the visual effects.

 Ticket List Prices

-Pick-up Time: 1 hour before the show
+Pick-up Time: 1 hour before the show started

 Tour Type: One Way Transport And Entrance Ticket